-Since the ‘run for talent’ is at its all time high, the ‘Candidate Experience’ is currently on the lips of everyone working in recruitment.
-According to the members of The Society for Human Resource Management, in the last decade we saw a trend towards hiring quickly and at low costs rather focusing on a ‘top notch’ Candidate Experience.
-While this sounds great in the short term, the hard truth is the fact that it’s hurting businesses’ bottom line in the long term.
+Since the ‘run for talent’ is at its all-time high, the ‘Candidate Experience’ is currently on the lips of everyone working in recruitment.
+According to the members of The Society for Human Resource Management, in the last decade we saw a trend towards hiring quickly and at low costs rather focusing on a ‘top

 This article is for everyone in recruitment having a hard time convincing their Finance Department to spend money on creating a good Candidate Experience.
 Let’s stop right there: the discussion shouldn’t be about ‘spending money’ on the Candidate Experience, but about ‘how much it will save’, since it will bring a positive ROI.
 Let’s dive into three main areas where a good Candidate Experience can impact the bottom line of your business.